-The course encourages you to explore and evolve your own photographic vision and practice through a programme of workshops, seminars, lectures and work experience opportunities.
+The friendly and supportive course encourages you to explore and evolve your photographic vision and practice through a programme of workshops, seminars, lectures and work experience opportunities.
 Through a sequence of practical projects, you gain a range of technical skills and professional knowledge.
 Experimentation and risk-taking are encouraged together with the critical study of photographic histories, theories and contemporary practices.

 The photography programme emphasises professionalism and industry relevance.
-The tutors and visiting lecturers are practising photographers or potential employers from the media industries such as agents, art directors, marketing professionals and curators.
+The tutors and visiting lecturers are practising photographers or potential employers from the media industries such as working photographers, agents, artists, art directors, marketing professionals and curators.